 SVOD set to soar, outpacing Foxtel and free-to-air networks

-The bad news for commercial free-to-air (FTA) broadcasters and Foxtel is that consumer spending on Netflix, Amazon Prime, Stan and other streaming services will soar over the next five years.
+The bad news for commercial free-to-air (FTA) broadcasters and Foxtel is that consumer spending on Netflix, Amazon Prime Video, Stan and other streaming services will soar over the next five years.

 The good news is that while the networks’ linear revenues are predicted to decline, their advertiser-funded (AVOD) platforms will grow significantly from a low base, while Foxtel, Fetch and other pay services can expect marginal improvement.